 “I’d gotten to where I was operating on the force of sheer will.
 But I knew I was flying by the seat of my pants.
 I knew that if I didn’t solve this problem, the trapdoor was going to open up and that would be it.”

 Tom Cruise grew up in a poor household, along with his three sisters.
-His abusive father beat him often, ruling over the family with an iron fist.
+His abusive father beat him on a regular basis, ruling over the family with an iron fist.

 “For me, it was like, ‘There’s something wrong with this guy.
 Don’t trust him.
 Be careful around him.'”